-1. Submitt er Details 2.
-Submissions on F Plan Change 3.
+1. Submitter Details 2.
+Submissions on P lan Change 3.
 Review my Submission Points 4.
 Supporting Do 5.
-Submit ll the submission point elete a point, use the d re saved so far.
-If you would like to edi provided in the table. it a point, simply clic Plan Section Support/O I seek the following decision from the Council If seeking to make phose changes to a specific site or sites, please provide the address or identify the area My submiss ion is that
+Submit Here is a table showing a - re saved so far.
+If you would like to ed provided in the table. dit a point, simply clic Plan Support/O Section I seek the following decision from the Council If seeking to make ppose changes to a specific site or sites, please provide the address or identify the My submiss sion is that